xfqbuaa/CarND-Semantic-Segmentation/README.md

 ### Tools
 #### AWS EC2
-AWS EC2 AMI g3.4xlarge need apply seperately and wait for amazon approval.
+AWS EC2 AMI g3.4xlarge needs application seperately and approval of AMAZON.
 Class "AWS GPU instances" and "Lenet on AWS" in term1 class "Traffic Sign Classifer" are useful for fresh user of AWS.

 #### Jupyter notebook